Loading...

 This is during a process called photosynthesis.

-You might have heard about photosynthesis in science.
+You might've heard about photosynthesis in science.

 Most of this carbon is then stored in trees.

-So you can see in the diagram below that we have got carbon dioxide entering into the leaf that will then go within the plant and get stored.
+So you can see in the diagram below that we have got carbon dioxide entering into the leaf, that will then go within the plant and gets stored, the carbon part of that will get stored in the tree.

-The carbon part of that will get stored in the tree, and then the oxygen part of the carbon dioxide is then released back into the atmosphere.
+And then the oxygen part of the carbon dioxide is then released back into the atmosphere.

 That storing of carbon is really important because carbon stored by trees helps reduce the amount of carbon dioxide in the atmosphere.

-This is important as human activities produce a lot of carbon dioxide, which contributes to climate change, trees taking carbon dioxide and store carbon, and this helps to reduce global warming.
+This is important as human activities produce a lot of carbon dioxide, which contributes to climate change.

-So remember, global warming is the increase in the average earth's temperature over a long period of time.
+So remember, global warming is the increase in the average Earth's temperature over a long period of time.

 So by trees taking in carbon dioxide, they are reducing the effects of global warming and reducing the heating up of our planet.

-</v> <v ->Really great job so far.
+Really great job so far.

-</v> Let's have a look at the next reason why forests are really important.
+Let's have a look at the next reason why forests are really important.

-So forests provide good locations for humans to live as forests provide resources such as food, medicines and building materials.
+So forests provide good locations for humans to live as forests provide resources, such as food, medicines and building materials.

 This can benefit both physical and mental health.

-Have you got any forest near you that you use to walk in cycling or anything else?
-Humans and animals eat the fruit and nuts produced by trees.
+Have you got any forests near you that you use to walk in, cycle in or anything else?

 For example, we've got foods like apples, mangoes, and coconuts.